 But be warned, nutrient-rich salty water isn’t the only thing being blown north from Antarctica – remember to rug up to escape the wintry bite of the wind.

+Lazy whale watchers, your prayers have been answered.
 No need for a tour.
 No need for a bushwalk.
 No need to even change out of your pyjamas if you can’t be bothered.
-The balcony at Port Elliot Beach House YHA boasts 180-degree views of Basham’s Beach, a sheltered bay an hour south of Adelaide, where a pod of southern right whales raise their calves each winter.
+The balcony at YHA Port Elliot boasts 180-degree views of Basham’s Beach, a sheltered bay an hour south of Adelaide, where a pod of southern right whales raise their calves each winter.
 That means dawn-till-dusk whale-frolicking every day in July and August.

-The miracle of life is just that – a miracle – when you learn that whaling almost wiped southern rights off the face of the earth in the 1970s.
+Whaling almost wiped southern rights off the face of the earth in the 1970s.
 Even the species’ name comes from the fact that their languid nature made them ‘right’ to hunt.

 But these days, intrepid southern rights travel as close as 100m to the shore when they’re gliding between Victor Harbor, Port Elliot and Middleton along the dramatic Fleurieu Peninsula, and set up their nursery just 50m from the sand at Basham’s Beach, making it prime whale-watching territory.